Best Color Light for Sleep: We Tested Down the Top Options

 An example of the melanopic sensitivity curve superimposed over a full spectrum 2700K light source.

-This can of course have drastic consequences on our sleep quality, such as insomnia.
+This can, of course, have drastic consequences on our sleep quality, such as insomnia.

 Amber or Orange Light